switchpayments/slate/source/index.md

 Parameter        | Required | Description
 ---------------- | -------- | -----------
-number           | yes      | The card's number. expiration_month | yes      | The card's expiration month.
-expiration_year  | yes      | The card's expiration year.
-cvc              | yes      | The card's security code. name             | yes      | The cardholder name.
+country          | yes      | The country where the user was when the token was requested. cvc              | yes      | The card's security code. expiration_month | yes      | The card's expiration month. expiration_year  | yes      | The card's expiration year. name             | yes      | The cardholder name. number           | yes      | The card's number.

 ### Returns